Check if your home is overcrowded

 5 rooms or more = 2 people per room can live there.

-If two people of the opposite sex have to sleep in the same room, the accommodation will be overcrowded unless they are:
+If two people of the opposite sex have to sleep in the same room then the accommodation will be overcrowded.

-married, in a civil partnership or living together, or
+they are married, in a civil partnership or living together as a couple

 The size of a room determines how many people can sleep there: